GERMANKBR/content-ops-starter/content/pages/index.md

     type: DividerSection
   - type: CarouselSection
     title: null
-    subtitle: What our customers say about us
+    subtitle: What our community says about $FUL
     items:
       - title: >-
-          “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
+          "Fruchtlabor is the perfect blend of meme culture and serious technology.
+          Finally a token that doesn't take itself too seriously but still delivers real value."
-        tagline: Testimonial 1
+        tagline: Community Member
-        subtitle: 'Maria Walters, Company'
+        subtitle: 'Maria W., Early Adopter'
         text: >-
-          Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae. explicabo.
+          I've been in crypto for years and $FUL is one of the most promising community tokens I've seen.
+The combination of Solana's speed and the team's vision is incredible.
         image:
           url: /images/person-placeholder-light.png
-          altText: Maria Walters
+          altText: Maria W
           styles:
             self:
               borderRadius: full